Kek Lok Si Temple In Penang - Travelswithsun

 To enter the main temple hall within the sprawling temple grounds, there are almost 200 steps!

-There is an inclined lift.
-And buggy cars that visitors can take from the temple base car park to the top of the temple complex.
+If you’re not up for the climb from the ground level, there is an inclined lift.
+There are also buggy cars that visitors can take from the temple base car park to the top of the temple complex.

 View Of The Track For The Inclined Lift Up To Kek Lok Si Temple